badcast/bigint/README.md

 </h1>

-# Bigint
+# BigInt
 <h5>Big Integer derived from GMP MP</h5>

-## Bigint derived from GMP MP.
+## BigInt derived from GMP MP.
 And it doesn't require additional dependencies.
 Bigint is a simplified version.
 Convenient syntax, OOP makes the code easy to read.

 ## Usage